What are the health benefits of consuming non-dairy yogurt?

 What should I look for in a good non-dairy yogurt?

-"You don’t have to give up yogurt if you’re giving up dairy," says Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition in the New York City area.
-What you do have to do, she says, is a little label-reading.
+Love yogurt?
+Registered dietitian Amy Gorin, MS, RDN, owner of Amy Gorin Nutrition in the New York City area, does too (non-dairy ones included).
+"You don’t have to give up yogurt if you’re giving up dairy," Gorin says.
+What you do have to do, she says, is a little label-reading to discover all of the yogurt benefits.
 (You knew that was coming right?)

 The first thing Gorin says to check the label for is the sugar content.
 "I always recommend opting for ones with as little added sugar as possible—so an unsweetened yogurt, when possible," she says.
 Then, you can sweeten it up yourself with herbs when you get home.
 "As with any yogurt, you can add your own sweetness with fruit and spices like cinnamon and nutmeg."

 Besides sugar, other chemical-based fillers are something else to keep an eye out for.
-Some non-dairy yogurts are made with gums, which may cause digestive distress for people with sensitive stomachs.
+Some non-dairy yogurts are made with gums, which may cause digestive distress for some folks with sensitivities.